15 Revolutionary Books Like The Alchemist You'll never stop reading

 An exemplary book about humanity.
 With themes of survival and endurance, the book has equal parts fun and equal parts tear-jerking situations.

 Set in War-torn France it’s an original and complex novel inspired by the horrors of World War II and written in small, neat chapters that explore the conflicting power of technology.
-The story’s central protagonists are a blind French girl, Marie-Laure LeBlanc, and a German Boy Werner Pfening whose destinies are intertwined.
+The story’s central protagonists are a blind French girl, Marie-Laure LeBlanc, and a German Boy Werner Pfennig whose destinies are intertwined.

 The book paints beautiful imagery, haunts with elegant writing, and has rightly won the Pulitzer in 2015, hands down.

-One hundred years of solitude tells the multi-generational story of the Buendia family from Columbia.
+One Hundred Years of Solitude tells the multi-generational story of the Buendia family from Columbia.

 The powerful elements in the novel are its themes of magic, fantasy, humor, destiny, and time.
 From the fear of having a baby with a pig's tail, the novel's major theme of solitude is psychological, as much as physical; their genetic fear gives them an illogical enthusiasm for the fantastic, and it hinders their ability for genuine love and honest communication.